Nile University of Nigeria: Professor Yusuf M. Karodia Library

-The library collections over the years have grown to 24,000 volumes of monographs and electronic resources.
+The library collections over the years have grown to over 30,000 volumes of monographs and over 1,000,000 electronic resources.
 The library curate e-books in different disciplines and make them accessible to library users remotely.
 There are over 7000 volumes of periodicals, including both local and foreign journals.
 The library also subscribes to research databases for users to access at the e-library section of the library and remotely.
-These include: Ebscohost, Research4Life, Heinonline, LexisNexis, SCOPUS, Web of Science, ScienceDirect, OnePetro, Proquest, JSTOR.
+These include: Ebscohost, Research4Life, Heinonline, LexisNexis, SCOPUS, Web of Science, ScienceDirect, OnePetro, Proquest, Proquest Ebook Central JSTOR.